 With respect to the first question, the Court found that Title II enforces rights under the Equal Protection Clause as well as an array of rights subject to heightened constitutional scrutiny under the Due Process Clause of the Fourteenth Amendment.
-Lane, 541 U.S. at 522-523; accord Constantine, 411 F.3d at 486-487.
+See Lane, 541 U.S. at 522-523; accord Constantine v.
+Rectors & Visitors of George Mason Univ., 411 F.3d 474, 486-487 (4th Cir.
+2005).
 With respect to the second question, the Court conclusively found a sufficient historical predicate of unconstitutional disability discrimination in the provision of public services to justify enactment of a prophylactic remedy pursuant to Congress's authority under Section 5 of the Fourteenth Amendment.
-Lane, 541 U.S. at 523-528; accord Constantine, 411 F.3d at 487.
-And finally, with respect to the third question, the Court found that the congruence and proportionality of the remedies in Title II should be judged on a category-by-category basis in light of the particular constitutional rights at stake in the relevant category of public services.5 Lane, 541 U.S. at 530-534; accord Constantine, 411 F.3d at 487-490.
-Applying the holdings of the Supreme Court's decision in Lane and this Court's
+Lane, 541 U.S. at 523-

+528; accord Constantine, 411 F.3d at 487.
+And finally, with respect to the third question, the Court found that the congruence and proportionality of the remedies in Title II should be judged on a category-by-category basis in light of the particular constitutional rights at stake in the relevant category of public services.
+Lane, 541 U.S. at 530-534.
+Applying the holding of Lane, this Court should conclude that Title II is valid Fourteenth Amendment legislation as it applies in the context of prison administration.